andreaskaris/sosreport-operator/USERGUIDE.md

 EOF
 ~~~

 In order to avoid overloading the cluster, the Sosreport Operator will run a specific number of Sosreports at a time, by default 1.

-Sosreports will be stored on each node in /host/var/tmp.

-> The Sosreport Operator does currently not take care of cleanups.
+This is *per sosreport*.
+Hence, if you create 3 different sosreport resources, it will run 3 sosreports at a time.

 ### Adding Tolerations to Sosreports